ALERT: Due to the COVID-19 Crisis, support for the Sound Booth is temporarily suspended

 Reservations are first come, first serve.
 Reservations may be booked far into the future; however, CAT reserves the right to cancel no-show reservations and future reservations.
 A reservation will be forfeited if the person hasn’t shown within 15 minutes of the reservation start time.

-The Sound Booth can be booked with consultation support between 9am and 5pm, Monday through Friday with the exception of holidays.
+The Sound Booth may be booked with consultation support between 9am and 5pm, Monday through Friday with the exception of holidays.

 For consultations, reservation requests must be made at least 24 hours in advance.
 Shorter requests will be reviewed on a case-by-case basis.